 Happy Thanksgiving Week everyone!
 If you are newly vegan/plant-based like I am, you’re probably getting quite nervous about the upcoming Thanksgiving dinner.
 What to make?
 How to please everybody?
 What to do if I’ll be traveling?
-Here’s the deal: with some advance planning, your first Thanksgiving since ditching animal foods can be a success, and that turkey you won’t be serving will be grateful!
+Today I’m sharing my ultimate vegan Thanksgiving tips to make the upcoming holiday a success.

 Here are a few questions that the newly vegan folk ask the most right before Thanksgiving: